feldera/feldera/docs/tour/tour.md

 properly, so don't make changes.

-Click on "Add Connector" to see the types of connectors that Feldera Platform supports for input or output or both:
+Click on "Add Connector" to see the types of connectors that Feldera supports for input or output or both:

 ![Connector Creator](connector-creator.png)